Loan Considerations for Purchasing a Home

 What happens to the locked interest rate for the loan if interest rates go down?

-What Your Lender Will Ask From You During the Course of the Loan Process:
+What Your Lender Will Ask From You During the Loan Process:

 After the offer for a home is accepted and the home is under contract, the loan moves from being prequalified to becoming underwritten.